 Personal Assistant Automation

-The first section on automation is revolving around repeated tasks which I do very frequently in order to develop and maintain my LinkedIn network as well as engage with my contacts.
+The first section on automation is revolving around repeated tasks which I do very frequently in order to develop and maintain my LinkedIn network as well as engage with my contacts that can be automated.

 Accepting contact requests with personal welcome message